-1. Show plaster-of-paris tracks of five or more kinds of wildlife along with a picture or illustration of each kind of animal.
-OR

-2. Show two or more plaster-of-paris tracks of one specific kind of wildlife and should include a picture or illustration of the animal, what the animal may eat, and what may eat the animal.
-OR

-3. Should show two tracks and include the animal's habitat needs including preferred food, shelter, water, and space in addition to picture or illustration of the animal.

-D340007 Wildlife knowledge check.
-Use electrical circuits, pictures, or other methods of teaching wildlife identification or other wildlife related knowledge.
-Plan size and structure to facilitate transportation and display; maximum size 24 inches by 24 inches.

-D340008 Wildlife diorama.
-Box must be no larger than 24 inches by 24 inches.
+- 1. Show plaster-of-paris tracks of five or more kinds of wildlife along with a picture or illustration of each kind of animal.
+OR - 2.
+Show two or more plaster-of-paris tracks of one specific kind of wildlife and should include a picture or illustration of the animal, what the animal may eat, and what may eat the animal.
+OR - 3.
+Should show two tracks and include the animal's habitat needs including preferred food, shelter, water, and space in addition to picture or illustration of the animal. - \D340007 Wildlife knowledge check.
+Use electrical circuits, pictures, or other methods of teaching wildlife identification or other wildlife conservation or shooting sports related knowledge.
+Plan size and structure to facilitate transportation and display; maximum size 24 inches by 24 inches. - \D340008 Wildlife diorama.
+Exhibit must be no larger than 24 inches by 24 inches.
 The exhibit might show a grassland, prairie, agricultural woodland, riparian (stream or river corridor) area, wetland, and/or other area with wildlife habitat.
-Examples: 1.
-Show a large unbroken grassland or prairie for area-sensitive species such as meadowlarks, greater prairie-chicken, lark bunting, grasshopper sparrows, Ferruginous hawk, burrowing owl, horned lark, upland sandpiper, or pronghorn.
-2. Show an area interspersed with several habitats such as windbreaks, farm fields, woods, waste areas, ditches, and pastures for edge-adapted species such as white-tailed deer, Northern bobwhite, mourning doves, cottontail rabbits, fox squirrels, Northern cardinals, or blue jays.
+Examples: Show an area interspersed with several habitats such as windbreaks, farm fields, woods, waste areas, ditches, and pastures for edge-adapted species such as white-tailed deer, Northern bobwhite, mourning doves, cottontail rabbits, fox squirrels, Northern cardinals, or blue jays.
 Label the habitats displayed and indicate at least five kinds of wildlife in their proper habitats.

-D340009 Wildlife essay.
+\D340009 Wildlife essay.
 Learn how to share educational information by writing.
 Choose a conservation or wildlife topic that interests you and write an essay about it.
 For example, write about a particular species of wildlife that you have observed or about the values of wildlife (commercial value, game value, genetic value, aesthetic value, ecological value, scientific value).
 You might write about wildlife on a farm, in town, in a backyard, at a backyard feeder, or at other places.
-You might write about hunting, fishing, or ethics or proper behavior for hunting or fishing.
+You might write about ethics, proper behavior in the outdoors, hunting, or fishing.
 For other ideas, refer to project booklets.
 The essay should be at least 100 and not more than 1,000 words long and should be typed, double-spaced standard 81⁄2-inch by 11-inch paper.
 You might use books, magazines, or personal interviews as resources, but you must give credit to all sources by listing them.

-D340010 Wildlife values scrapbook.
-Make a scrapbook about the various values of wildlife following guidelines in the Wildlife Conservation project booklet (4-H 125).
+\D340010 Wildlife values scrapbook.
+Make a scrapbook about the various values of wildlife.
+This would include aesthetic, scientific, commercial, game, genetic, and/or ecological.
+One resource would be the Wildlife Conservation project booklet (4-H 125).

-D340011 Wildlife arts.
+\D340011 Wildlife arts.
 The purpose of this class is to allow artistic exhibits that contain educational information about conservation and wildlife.
 Examples might include paintings, photographs, wood carvings, painted duck decoys or songs or poems written by the exhibitor.
 Entries must be appropriate for fair display and no larger than 24 inches by 24 inches.
 For example, paintings or photographs should be displayed in notebook format or mounted on a sturdy display panel.
 All entries must include a title and brief explanation of the purpose or message (what the exhibit is meant to show).